-01.04.01 Compliance issues may include but are not limited to:
+01.05.01 Compliance issues may include but are not limited to:

-- 1. Health Insurance Portability and Accountability Act (HIPAA) - a.
-If a program is uses a form of telemedicine, there are policies and procedures that outline how patient privacy issues are protected
+1. Health Insurance Portability and Accountability Act (HIPAA)

+a.
+If a program is using a form of telemedicine, there are policies and procedures that outline how patient privacy issues are protected.

+- 2. Federal civil statutes (False Claim Act)

+- 3. Balanced Budget Act of 1997

-- 2. Federal civil statutes (False Claim Act) - 3.
-Office of Inspector General (OIG) Compliance Program Guidance - 4.
-OIG annual work plans - 5.
-Red Flag Rules (Identity Theft Prevention Program) - 6.
-Or applicable national regulations - (See References)
+- 4. Office of Inspector General (OIG) Compliance Program Guidance

+- 5. OIG annual work plans

+- 6. Anti-kickback and Stark laws

+- 7. Emergency Medical Treatment and Active Labor Act (EMTALA)

+- 8. Red Flag Rules (Identity Theft Prevention Program)

+- 9. Federal sentencing guidelines

+- 10. Or applicable national regulations

+- (See References)

-01.04.02 The compliance program includes:
+01.05.02 The compliance program includes:

 - 1. Written policies and procedures - 2.
 Designation of a compliance officer or assignment of responsibility to a specific individual or individuals - 3.
-Conducting effective training and education for staff that documents both initial and continuing competency - 4.
-Developing effective lines of communication - 5.
-Enforcing standards through published disciplinary guidelines - 6.
+Effective training and education for staff documents both initial and continuing competency - 4.
+Effective lines of communication - 5.
+Enforced standards based on published disciplinary guidelines - 6.
 Auditing and monitoring - 7.
-Responding to detected offenses and developing corrective action
+Procedures for responding to detected offenses and taking corrective action